 Suddenly you have the possibility of meeting someone, or finding a position that’s not ‘just ok’.
 It’s amazing.
 Your plateau in the relationship is suddenly much higher, you’ve gained a level of happiness beyond what you were trapped at in your ‘just ok’ position previously.
 If you project that out another 6 months, you’ve suddenly got a huge happiness gain.

 I’ve simplified life for the purposes of this example, certainly I can’t guarantee that you’ll find a new job or relationship soon after leaving the old one, or that it’ll turn out to be better, but I can guarantee that a stagnant job or relationship isn’t going to suddenly become amazing in nearly 100% of cases.
 If we accept mediocre situations because we foresee short-term unhappiness resulting from making a choice, we fail to see the bigger picture, allowing ourselves to get stuck.
 Next time you’re stuck on a decision, take a step back and draw out a graph of time vs. happiness.
-Then extend the time access and see if you get a totally different view of things.
+Then extend the time axis and see if you get a different view of things.